America’s Most Unusual Spite Houses

 Rockport, ME 04856

-Built in 1806, the Thomas McCobb House was the result of a family feud.
-The son of an Irish immigrant, Thomas McCobb was away at sea when his father died.
+Built in 1806, the Thomas McCobb House resulted from a family feud.
+The son of an Irish immigrant, Thomas McCobb, was away at sea when his father died.
 Before he made it back home, his father’s will was altered to include his stepmother’s son.
 Upon returning home, he discovered that his stepbrother inherited the original home in Phippsburg.
-For this reason, Thomas built his own Federal-style home to overshadow the older home.
-After years of disrepair, the home was moved by barge to its present location at Deadman Point.
+For this reason, Thomas built his Federal-style home to overshadow the older home.
+After years of disrepair, the barge moved the home to its present location at Deadman Point.

 Tyler’s-Spite House